 You will be entitled to use the University libraries, to study/conduct your research in any University department (subject to the agreement of the head of department) and attend lectures.
-Lectures (including seminars, classes or informal instruction) may only be attended with permission from the lecturer, and those given in any college building are subject to the permission of the college concerned.
+Lectures (including seminars, classes or informal instruction) are subject to the permission of the lecturer, and those given in any college building are subject to the permission of the college concerned.

 You are advised to organise accommodation before you arrive in Oxford.
 As you are not a member of a college you will not have access to college accommodation.

 There are a number of options available including the Studentpad.